H’seven

 The plunge from sub-orbit is a turbulent downward pitch complete with all the rage and heat of atmospheric re-entry.
 The pressors could have slowed the descent to minimize the friction and buffeting, but speed was ordered and downhill is where to get the most of it.

+Charli regards the Deputy Director’s original ambivalence toward the use of a pressure suit with a shrug like a shudder.
 His disregard for the physical ramifications of their ballistic trajectory is, at the least, disturbing.
 It has, however, been her intuition since their first meeting, without ever finding it necessary to test her belief, that questioning Mr. Hergenrather’s decision-making at any point would be an effective barrier to further career development.

 Cresting, she makes a calibrated course correction and applies thrust, more than enough to overcome what might have been a brief, enjoyable weightlessness, making the vehicle more bolide than aircraft.

-Pressors configured to project a wide, blunt buffer in front of their plummeting projectile create an intense shockwave.
-It deflects a great deal of the heat and their re-entry resembles a meteoric event.
-Still, if there was a naked eye to witness their descent into the northeastern New Mexican desert, they would appear little more than a tiny fireball streaming into the wasteland.
+If there was a naked eye to witness their descent into the northeastern New Mexican desert, they would appear little more than a tiny fireball streaming into the wasteland.

 Then, nothing.